How Much Are Eye Exams in Canada in 2025?

 Indigenous people may have access to Non-Insured Health Benefits (NIHB).
 To be eligible, you need to be a resident of Canada and one of the following:

-• an Inuk recognized by an Inuit land claim organisation
+- an Inuk recognized by an Inuit land claim organization

-• a child under 2 years of age whose parent is a registered First Nations person or a recognised Inuk
+- a child under 2 years of age whose parent is a registered First Nations person or a recognized Inuk

 Corrective eyeglasses and contact lenses are also covered by NIHB if prescribed by an optometrist.
 The program sometimes also covers repairs to eyeglasses.
 Most private health insurance in Canada covers the cost of eye exams and other procedures related to your vision.